LogoLogo

 Seeds are the things you know about your organization.
 We'll use these to discover your external assets.
 While we can work with as little as your domain name, adding more seeds will generally improve the comprehensiveness of the discovery.

-We also support an HTTP connector that accesses data from a specified URL.
+We also support an HTTP integration that accesses data from a specified URL.

 Domains